nowsecure/owasp-password-strength-test/README.md

 - `passedTests` enumerates which tests have succeeded, beginning from 0 with the first required test

+- `requiredTestErrors` is an array containing the error messages of required tests that have failed.

+- `optionalTestErrors` is an array containing the error messages of optional tests that have failed.

 - `isPassphrase` is a `boolean` indicating whether or not the password was considered to be a passphrase.